 On this website, you can search for WGK of currently published WGK classifications or Download the list of classified substances.

 Substances that are currently not published with a WGK classification in the Bundesanzeiger or on this website must be regarded as highly hazardous to water (WGK 3) for reasons of precaution.
 Facility operators are obliged to self-classify these substances according to Annex 1 of AwSV and to submit the WGK documentation to the Umweltbundesamt.
-Substances exempt from this, are those that are part of a published group classification and can be independently subsumed, if the substance's properties do not contradict the classification.
+Exemptions are for those substances that are part of a published group classification, as long as the substance's properties do not contradict the classification.
 These substances are already classified by the group even if they are not explicitly named.
 The respective identification number can be used independently for such substances.
 Documentation of the self-classification of these substances should not be submitted to the Federal Environment Agency.
 The substances listed in substance group classifications are to be understood as exemplary lists, which have mostly been adopted from previous classifications.

 Further Information on the AwSV and the classification procedure can be found on the official website of the Umweltbundesamt.